 - Report it to the city.
 You can do this on the City of Centennial’s website.

 - Speak to the homeowner yourself, politely referencing the city ordinance.

 Our Board meetings are always open to all community members.
 The meetings usually cover event planning, community budget and concerns raised by our neighbors.
 Additionally, community leaders may stop by to update the Board on improvement projects, or other changes.
 Feel free to join us at the upcoming meeting.
 We encourage you to ask questions, offer suggestions or sign-up to volunteer.
 Our community thrives because of the time and effort put forth by our neighbors.

 Meetings are held the first Wednesday of each month in the Community Room of the Metrum Community Credit Union.
 6980 S Holly Circle, Centennial, CO 80112.
 Meetings begin at 7 pm.

 As you are planning for your upcoming remodeling project, remember to get any exterior improvements pre-approved by the Covenant Review Committee.
 These projects may include repairs and replacement of roofs, fences, decking, siding, paint and windows.
 New construction projects such as additions, sheds, garages or solar panels need approval as well.

-• Enter our new Community Advisor, a friendly person who will discuss your project with you, answer questions and help resolve any issues prior to submission of your Improvement Request.
+One of our Community Advisors (H460advisor@highlands460.org) will be happy to discuss your project with you.
+Let us answer your questions and resolve any concerns prior to the submission of your Improvement Request Form.

 July 4th Parade: July 4th